joomlaworks/url-normalizer/README.md

 https://www.joomlaworks.net/downloads/?f=plg_urlnormalizer-v1.7_j1.5-3.x.zip (recommended)

-...or you can get the latest export from this repo here: https://github.com/joomlaworks/url-normalizer/archive/master.zip
+Or you can get the latest export from this GitHub repo here: https://github.com/joomlaworks/url-normalizer/archive/master.zip

 The plugin supports updating via the Joomla Updater, so any new releases will appear there.

+## COMPATIBILITY
+URL Normalizer is fully compatible with Joomla versions 1.5, 2.5, & 3.x on servers running PHP 5 or 7.

 ## LICENSE
-The plugin is distributed under the [GNU/GPL license](https://www.gnu.org/licenses/gpl.html).
+URL Normalizer  is a Joomla plugin developed by [JoomlaWorks](https://www.joomlaworks.net), released under the GNU General Public License.